chris-short/chrisshort.net/content/resume/index.md

 ## Professional Summary

-Results-producing, passionate DevOps professional turned Technical Marketer and community advocate.
-Cloud Native Computing Foundation Ambassador, Kubernetes SIG-ContribEx member, public speaker, personal and professional blogger/writer, founder of [DevOps'ish](https://devopsish.com/), and believer in open source principles bettering interactions and promoting conversations.
+Results producing DevOps profession turned Technical Marketer and community advocate.
+Cloud Native Computing Foundation Ambassador, Kubernetes Contributor and upstream marketing team member.
+Public speaker and live streamer, personal and professional blogger/writer, founder of the popular newsletter, [DevOps'ish](http://devopsish.com/).
+Open Source advocate.
 Technology exists to improve human existence.

 ## Professional Experience

 ### Principal Technical Marketing Manager, Red Hat — Detroit, MI — Aug 2019 to Present

+* OpenShift.TV Executive Producer: in charge of finding content, talent, showrunning, marketing, growth, and facilitating technical components of live productions
+* Training others in how to make use of the infrastructure in place for OpenShift.TV to grow the channel's bench of hosts and producers across the globe.
+* Hosted and/or produced over 600 hours of content with over 700 days of live watch time.
 * Primary community interface as a CNCF Ambassador who is also focused on Operators and their usage for operations teams; led Ansible Operator workshops at AnsibleFest and Red Hat Summit
 * Acted as a liaison between an Infosec team and a product team after a critical vulnerability was discovered; facilitated responsible disclosure of the vulnerability
-* Built workshops, Katacoda, and other instructional materials to enabling field to be informed about Red Hat's cloud native offerings plus, competitive intelligence to position products in the market
+* Built workshops, Katacoda, and other instructional materials to enabling the field to be informed about Red Hat's cloud native offerings plus competitive intelligence to position products in the market
 * Worked with Red Hat D+I, Events teams to make inclusive, constructive learning spaces at events
 * Evangelized Red Hat and many other open source offerings through official CNCF communications
 * Gave five talks in three days for IBM FastStart 2020; taught sellers and partners on the advantages of OpenShift for AI/ML workloads, monitoring capabilities of Prometheus, and technical roadmaps